All campers and boaters are required to have a free permit during Glacier Bay National Park's peak season.

 Permits provide a level of safety to your visit.
 If an emergency arises, the park service will have key information to ensure a quick response.
 Permits also help us track visitor and vessel use numbers.
 This helps to ensure everyone is able to have a great experience in Glacier Bay.

 Camping permits are required for both the Bartlett Cove Campground and the Glacier Bay wilderness backcountry from May 1 through September 30.
 For more information on camping, check out our camping page.
 For information on kayaking, check out our Kayaking page.
 The Bartlett Cove campground does not take reservations, and is operated on a first come, first served basis.

 Visiting Glacier Bay in a private vessel can be a wonderful experience.
 All vessels entering the bay from June 1 through August 31 are required to have a permit.
 For a boating permit application and other information go to our boating page.

 To receive a permit for mountaineering you may need a permit for more than one park.
 For more information, go to our mountaineering page.

 For acquiring a permit to raft the Alsek or Tatshenshini River you will need to go through several steps.
 The rafting page has much more information.

-Will you need a permit for commercial filming in Glacier Bay?
+Will you need a permit for filming in Glacier Bay?
 For more information visit our filming page.